Jump to topic

 Toothaches are a common dental condition that can cause minor, moderate, to severe tooth pain.
-Normally, if you have a toothache, you’ll experience intense pain that stems from the affected tooth or jaw.
-The discomfort typically comes on suddenly and can be attributed to cavity formation, an infection, tooth irritation, or another condition.
+Typically, if you have a toothache, you’ll experience intense pain that stems from the affected tooth or jaw.
+The discomfort usually comes on suddenly and can be attributed to cavity formation, an infection, tooth irritation, or another condition.

-There are three different types of oral abscesses, including gingival, periodontal, and periapical.
-Severe throbbing and pain near the affected tooth often accompany an abscess.
+There are three different types of dental abscesses, including gingival, periodontal, and periapical.
+Severe throbbing and pain near the infected tooth often accompany an abscess.
 In addition to a toothache, you may feel pain in the gums or root.

 Tooth decay (cavities) is the most chronic oral disease that affects people of all ages.
 By definition, cavities are brownish or black spots on teeth that develop into tiny holes.

 If the toothache pain stems from the gums, gingivitis may be the cause.
 Gingivitis is a mild form of gum disease that causes inflammation in the gingival tissues without bone loss.

 Other risk factors associated with toothaches include:

 Toothaches, jaw pain, and gum tenderness are common conditions.
-In fact, most people experience mild dental pain or toothaches at some point in their life.
+Most people experience mild dental pain or toothaches at some point in their life.
 If the pain is not severe and doesn’t persist, it is typically nothing to worry about.